We must accelerate the alternatives

 Moving forward, Local Authorities and Cities must rethink the system, by developing a more integrated social, economic and environmental narrative and looking deeper into and accelerate the good things which are already happening.
 We must harness existing wealth better and work toward a new wave of radical urban innovation to develop new wealth.

-The work of my own organisation, CLES, on building a good local society, community wealth building, anchor institutions and good city economy shows what is and can be done.
+The work of CLES, on building a good local society, community wealth building, anchor institutions and good city economy shows what is and can be done.
 Above all, the future will be less global investment and more local.
 It won’t just incentivise big business, it will look at new community cooperatives and ownership.
 It won’t be top down leadership, it will be collaboration.
 It’s not just GVA growth – it’s wellbeing.
 It’s about focusing more of what we have, not just what we can attract.
 Above all its about reconnecting economic activity with social progress and unleashing the energy of citizens.

 The next step for city economic strategy and is to articulate and pursue the aim of an economy and society which is successful, resilient and socially just.
 We must build on creative energy and practical grass roots activity – harnessing and accelerating the abundance of progressive alternatives within our cities.
-Rethinking the economic system to be more socially and environmentally just is no longer a question of ‘nice to have’ alternative or an ‘add on’ to the mainstream – they should be the mainstream!
+Rethinking the local economic system to be more socially and environmentally just is no longer a question of ‘nice to have’ alternative or an ‘add on’ to the mainstream – it should be the mainstream!

 [i] Unger, R (2007) The Self Awakened: Pragmatism Unbound.
 Cambridge, Mass: Harvard University Press